-Max Compact Exterior is also suitable for balconies, floors, furniture… enabling the possibility of continuing the design from facade to balcony or flooring, or using this applications to distinguish the building like in this neighborhood with balconies in yellow and green.
+Max Compact Exterior is also suitable for balconies, floors, furniture… enabling the possibility of continuing the design from facade to balcony or flooring, or using these applications to distinguish the building like in this neighborhood with balconies in yellow and green.

 Architect: Treberspurg & Partner Architekten ZT GmbH